How Salt Affects Browning, Crust and the Maillard Reaction

 Why does salt create a better crust?

-Salt helps concentrate proteins and sugars at the surface as water evaporates.
+Salt can support crust formation when it helps the surface dry before cooking.
+A dry surface browns better than a wet one.
 This allows browning reactions to develop more easily and creates a deeper crust.

 Does salt affect the Maillard reaction directly?